Ramos-Diego/notes/BACKEND_GIST.md

 Once our app is ready for deployment follow these steps:

-- Create an EC2 instance and download the key pair to ssh into it.
+- Create an EC2 instance and download the key pair to SSH into it.
 - Associate an Elastic IP to the instance

 Open PORT 22 and add your IP to be able to SSH into the EC2 instance.